How to start investing

 How can I start investing my money?

 At OneFamily, we offer two adult ISAs that invest in stocks and shares on your behalf.
 That means you don’t need to choose which companies to buy shares in, our fund managers do that for you.
-You simply need to choose between two funds – one slightly riskier than the other.
+You simply need to choose which fund you want to invest in, depending on the level of risk you're comfortable with.

-If you have a Child Trust Fund or Junior ISA with us, you’ll be able to easily transfer money into a Stocks and Shares ISA or Lifetime ISA (or a bit in both!) once you turn 18 by logging into your online account.
+If you have a child trust fund or junior ISA with us, you’ll be able to easily transfer money into our Stocks and Shares ISA or Lifetime ISA (or a bit in both!) once you turn 18 by logging into your online account.

-We’ve produced a short video to explain how investing in stocks and shares could work for you.
+We’ve created a short video to explain how investing in stocks and shares could work for you.

 OneFamily's investment options